Gosho clan

-The Gosho clan (御所氏 or 五所氏, Gosho-shi) is a Japanese samurai and shake family descending from the Fujiwara clan.
-They served the Kamakura Shogunate in close service of shogun Minamoto no Yoritomo during the early Kamakura period, and served as shinkan government officials at the Atsuta Shrine in the Nanboku-chō and Muromachi periods.
-As of modern times, they have been a prominent family (meizoku) in Usa, Buzen Province, in the area of Fukuoka and Ōita Prefecture.
+The Gosho clan (御所氏 or 五所氏, Gosho-shi) is a Japanese shake family.
+An ancestor Gosho no Gorōmaru was a samurai and close retainer of shogun Minamoto no Yoritomo during the early Kamakura period, and members later served as shinkan officials at the Atsuta Shrine in the Nanboku-chō and Muromachi periods.
+They have been a prominent family (meizoku) in Usa, Buzen Province, in the area of Fukuoka and Ōita Prefecture.

 Origins

-The Gosho clan is a branch of the Fujiwara clan, a powerful family of Japanese regents and court nobility, founded by Fujiwara no Kamatari in the 7th century.
+According to Fujiwara Shizoku Seishi Ichiran, the Gosho clan is a branch of the Fujiwara clan.
 Their origins are in Atsuta, Owari Province (present-day Atsuta, Nagoya, Aichi Prefecture).
-They took the name Gosho from the Atsuta Palace (Atsuta Gosho) that they lived in as the acting governor (daikan) of the shrine and its territory.
+They took the name Gosho from the Atsuta Palace (Atsuta Gosho) that they lived in as the daikan of the Atsuta Shrine.